bxavaby/desassossego/README.md

 <br>

 ## Future Plans
-- **SSH Book Server**: Transform "Desassossego" into an SSH-accessible book server for remote exploration.
+- **SSH book server**: Transform "Desassossego" into an SSH-accessible book server.
-- **Expanded Catalogue**: Use it as a template for other SSH-suitable books.
+- **Expand catalogue**: Use it as a template for other suitable books.

 <br>